scheb/two-factor-bundle/Resources/doc/providers/email.md

 composer require symfony/swiftmailer-bundle
 ```

+Alternatively, you can use `symfony/mailer`, but then you *have* to implement a custom mailer class (see below), since
+the default mailer coming with the bundle only works with Swiftmailer.

+You may want to upgrade to bundle version 5 (available from [scheb/2fa](https://github.com/scheb/2fa)) as it supports
+`symfony/mailer` out-of-the-box.

 ## How it works

 On successful authentication it generates a random number and persist it in the user entity.
 The number is sent to the